willisbillis/MAPseq/docs/quickstart.md

 `library_id` | Unique library ID specified in the manifest.
 This is repeated for each hashtag in the library.
 `hashtag` | Hashtag for the sample, matching the hashtag naming found in the Feature Barcoding reference file.
 `patient_id` | Patient or sample ID unique to the library and hashtag combination.
-`extra columns` | (Optional) If more metadata is available, it may be included in this table to be attached to the cells opn aggregation and processing.
+`extra columns` | (Optional) If more metadata is available, it may be included in this table to be attached to the cells on aggregation and processing.

 #### 3. Run the MAPseq aggregation pipeline
 From the head of the aggregation run directory, `<AGGR_RUN_NAME>`, run: